So I wanted to put things in perspective.

 To be honest...

 There isn't a lot here.
 Which is good!
-I can now quickly explain what this project currently consists of.
+I can quickly explain what you are looking at.

 Within our root directory there are 4 files and 1 folder.
 Let's start at the folder at path:

 root/images.
 With whatever project you work on, you are going to want to try to keep things neat and tidy so you know where everything is located.
 With that purpose in mind, this folder will contain all our images we use on this site.
 Any photo/graphic file formats like (.jpg, .png, .svg, etc...) will live inside here.
 In fact, directory